apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 `LocalFileSystem`, `file:`, (or any other `FileSystem` implementation based on `ChecksumFileSystem`) has a different issue.
-If an output stream is obtained from `create()` and `FileSystem.setWriteChecksum(false)` has *not* been called on the filesystem, then the FS only flushes as much local data as can be written to full checksummed blocks of data.
+If an output stream is obtained from `create()` and `FileSystem.setWriteChecksum(false)` has *not* been called on the filesystem, then the stream only flushes as much local data as can be written to full checksummed blocks of data.

-That is, the flush operations are not guaranteed to write all the pending data until the file is finally closed.
+That is, the hsync/hflush operations are not guaranteed to write all the pending data until the file is finally closed.

-For this reason, the local fileystem accessed via `file://` URLs does not support syncable.
+For this reason, the local fileystem accessed via `file://` URLs does not support `Syncable` unless `setWriteChecksum(false)` was called on that FileSystem instance so as do disable checksum creation.
+After which, obviously, checksums are not generated for any file.

 ### <a name="checksummed-fs-issues"></a> Checksummed output streams